imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 ### Actions & Utilities

--   {% include bc path='Take Snapshot'%} {% include key content='S' %} Saves a PNG image of the current scene to disk.
+-   {% include bc path='Take Snapshot'%} {% include key key='S' %} Saves a PNG image of the current scene to disk.
 The default directory may be changed in the Reconstruction Viewer *Preferences*.
 -   {% include bc path='Record Rotation'%} Animates a rotation of the current scene and saves each frame to disk.
 The save directory, rotation degree, duration and frames per second may be adjusted in the Reconstruction Viewer *Preferences*.
 -   {% include bc path='Color Legends| '%} Contains options relating to the adding and management of LUT-based color legends.
 -   {% include bc path='Light Controls...'%} Adjustments of light and shadows.
 Note these are currently experimental features, some of which are un-doable.